Natalie Aixill, Technical Services Engineer, Resero UK

 Much of the world is still oblivious.

-I have seen firsthand that different areas of the world have different views on generated waste and methods of processing this.
+I have seen first hand that different areas of the world have different views on generated waste and methods of processing this.

 There is not enough fear generated through understanding.
 I believe it needs to be filtered down, simplified, and the knowledge spread.
 The objective being that the whole world has a clearer picture and a shared vision and action plan, for the severity of the repercussions to come, from the accelerating detrimental effects of climate change.
 There is not enough being done globally and generationally.